FamilySearch/GEDCOM.io/_pages/tag-def/MARR.md

 specification:
   - Marriage
-  - A Family Event.
-See also FAMILY_EVENT_STRUCTURE.
+  - A [Family Event].
+See also `FAMILY_EVENT_STRUCTURE`.
   - marriage
   - A legal, common-law, or customary event such as a wedding or marriage ceremony that joins 2 partners to create or extend a family unit.

 label: 'Marriage'